 Older homes can generally be easily insulated in the ceiling and underfloor, however retrofitting the walls has to be done cautiously so as not to affect the cladding system or cause a bridge between the cladding and internal wall linings, which can all cause a whole host of other unhealthy problems.

 Thermal curtains can help combat single glazing.

-Ventilation must also be considered, as touched on before, because just living and breathing in the home can produce up to 3 litres of moisture per day per person.
-Add into this unvented clothes dryers, showers, cooking, or a common culprit – clothes drying racks indoors and you can be putting buckets and buckets of water into the home.
+Ventilation must also be considered, as touched on before because just living and breathing in the home can produce up to 3 litres of moisture per day per person.
+Add into these unvented clothes dryers, showers, cooking, or a common culprit – clothes drying racks indoors and you can be putting buckets and buckets of water into the home.
 Opening windows daily and installing extraction systems into all wet areas will make a huge difference.

 Once all these things have been considered and addressed, you are better able to then choose the best heating options for you and your home.